Dr Gary Sharples, BSc (Hons) Glasgow, PhD Nottingham

 Our group has a long-term interest in phage endonucleases which target branched DNA recombination intermediates.
 Specifically we are studying structure-specific endonucleases from phage lambda (Rap) and phage bIL67 from Lactococcus lactis (RuvC) to explore how 4-way Holliday junctions and 3-way replication forks are distinguished at the molecular level.

-We are also interested in novel antimicrobial surfaces, peptides and peptoids in collaboration with Steven Cobb, Karl Coleman and Jas Pal Badyal in Chemistry.
+We are also interested in novel antimicrobial surfaces, peptides, peptoids and other small molecules in partnership with a number of chemists, including Steven Cobb, John Sanderson, Ritu Kataky, Karl Coleman, Jas Pal Badyal and Neil Cameron.

 - Bacteriophage genome rearrangements